guilhermerenew-zz/guilhermerenew/README.md

 ### About:v:
-I am a systems administrator focused on cloud, sustainability and security, currently working as a Devops Engineer at PicPay and graduating in Bachelor of Technology (B.Tech.)
+I am a systems administrator focused on cloud, sustainability and security, currently working as a DevOps Engineer at PicPay and graduating in Bachelor of Technology (B.Tech.)
 From SENAC.
 Currently studying Cloud Native [CNCF](https://www.cncf.io/) technologies, like Fluentd, ArgoCI, Kubernetes and Prometheus.

 ### Projects :earth_americas: